-The pre-engineering course is available for 10-12th grade and covers the same courses offered at most of the Jordan High Schools.
-However, because not every high school in the district offers the courses, students can opt into taking them here at the JATC.
+This engineering course is available for 10-12th grade and covers the same courses offered at most of the home high schools.
+However, because not every high school in the district offers these courses, students can opt into taking them here at the JATC.

 Frequently Asked Questions: